-In order to create your own brew, you’ll need to know which types of roasts you like, as well as how their different flavors work together.
+In order to create your own custom coffees, you’ll need to know which types of roasts you like, as well as how their different flavors work together.
 This is will turn you into a true coffee connoisseur.

 Choosing What Type of Coffee You Want to Make

 Everyone has a favorite type of coffee.
-Before you start mixing your own coffee beans, you first need to figure out if you’re an espresso person or a standard drip coffee person – or something else altogether, if you prefer cappuccinos or lattes.
+Before you start creating custom coffees, you first need to figure out if you’re an espresso person or a standard drip coffee person – or something else altogether, if you prefer cappuccinos or lattes.

 The next step involves picking the right mix of coffee beans.
 You generally want a good array of them from different places around the world.
 Columbian beans tend to be dark, while Kenyan ones are light.

 A solid mix consists of 45% Columbian beans, 25% Mexican ones (which fall into the French roast category), and 30% Kenyan.
 This produces a nice flavorful mix that falls into the “dark roast” category but has a more well-rounded profile.